 What to see

 Above you see two checkerboards; the left has a high contrast, the right a low contrast.
-In the center of each there is a smaller 4×4 checkerboard patch.
-Compare their contrast, is it equal?
-Usually, the patch surrounded by low contrast appears to have a higher contrast.
-Press “cover” to judge the patches alone: they are identical!
+In the center of each there is a smaller 4×4 checkerboard patch within a green box.
+Compare their contrasts – initially, on “auto run”, their contrasts are going up and down in counterbalance.

 What to do